Downtown Waterville Historic District: Architecture

 The historic district contains nearly all of the brick commercial buildings in town.
 The predominance of brick distinguishes the district.
 Only one contributing buildings is not built with brick bearing walls.
 The brickwork is common or stretcher bond.
 The local brick yards, established in 1889, provided the bricks.
-This concetration of buildings was built in a small segment of time, with half were built in 1902 and 1903.
+This concentration of buildings was built in a small segment of time, with half were built in 1902 and 1903.
 Several of the structures use party or shared walls and were built by the same builders.

 The oldest structure is the First National Bank/Kincaid/IOOF Block.
 It was the first large brick block, built in 1891.
 It is built on three contiguous lots, each with separate owners.
 A single builder built the integrated, two-story building, using three bays.
 The building is 80 by 75 ft.
 The storefronts featured large plate glass windows with kickplates, iron columns and iron lintels.
 The upper floor has regularly spaced double-hung windows, brick hoods, and stone sills.
 The facade is decorated using brick piers between the bays, and a corbelled brick cornice.

 The following decade, saw the frame structures rebuilt in brick.
 The district uniformly used one-and two-story buildings on both sides of Locust Street the west side of Chelan.
 Typically, buildings from the second period of growth (1902–1905) have storefront bays that measure 25 ft wide and from 70 to 100 ft deep.
 The storefronts use plate glass display windows beneath multi-light mezzanine or transom windows; iron lintels, on iron columns, span the bays.
-Brick piers, flank the windows and slightly project from facades. and are surmounted by brick courses or friezes with recessed panels.
+Brick piers, flank the windows and slightly project from facades, and are surmounted by brick courses or friezes with recessed panels.
 Many buildings are capped with a brick or metal cornice in the Victorian Italianate style.
 The Rogers and Howe Block and the Guibert Block, are examples of this "framed" storefront form.
 Later buildings (like the Knemeyer Saloon Building of 1914) use a simpler version of this style.
 The two-story structures have the framed storefront on the ground floor and regularly spaced windows on the second for the professional offices or meeting halls.

 Two buildings have a distinct stand out using different motifs.
 The Douglas County National Bank Building built in 1911 is a Neoclassical temple style.
 It is built of brick in a rusticated patterns with terra cotta trim.
 The bank has a full entablature and the entrance is framed by unfluted Doric columns.
 North of the bank is the Centennial Feed Building, the only frame structure in the district.
 It has a small gable roof using a false front and corrugated metal siding.
 The Centennial Building's style was once common.